morscate/uber-eats/readme.md

-# Implement the new Uber Eats Marketplace API
+# A Laravel client to integrate with the Uber Eats API
 This package allows you to easily make requests to the new Uber Eats Marketplace API.

 ## Requirements